Myra-Security-GmbH/terraform-provider-documentation/docs/error_pages.md

 ## Read an error page
 Terraform has resources and data sources.
-To only fetch information about a redirect (but not changing any information about this error page), you can define a data source and load the redirect to your `tfstate`.
+To only fetch information about a error page (but not changing any information about this error page), you can define a data source and load the error page to your `tfstate`.

 To read/"import" all your error pages as a data source, please create a data source definition in your `error_pages.tf` file like this:
 ```hcl